YifanZhangHust/yingtaoluo.github.io/_pages/about.md

 - Working on a project involving causal inference for healthcare data mining.

 ## Collaborations
 Please drop me an outline of research proposal.
 If there is a match of interest, we can chat.
+I am applying for Ph.D. program in 2022.
+Please feel free to contact me.

 ## Some Fun Facts
 The homophony of my name in Chinese means "strawberry" in English.
 As a young student, I have humbly declined all invitations to make me a conference reviewer.
 Many research results are transformed into patents and are creating value in the real world!